C Sharp Anonymous Method

 Summary

 In this article, I try to expose the anonymous method with a simple example.
 I hope after reading this article you will be able to use an anonymous method in your code.
 I would like to have feedback from my blog readers.
-Please post your feedback, question, or comments about this article.
+Please post your feedback, questions, or comments about this article.
+Also, Consider our C# Programming Course for a better understanding of all C# concepts.

 Accept cookies & close this